tokkonopapa/WordPress-IP-Geo-Block/README.md

 A WordPress plugin that will block any spams, login attempts and malicious access to the admin area posted from outside your nation.

-There are some cases of the site being infected.
+There are some cases of a site being infected.
 The first one is the case that contaminated files are uploaded via FTP or some kind of uploaders.
 In this case, scaning and verifing integrity of files in your site is useful to detect the infection.